htcondor/htcondor/docs/getting-htcondor/index.rst

   :ref:`google_cloud_marketplace` that lets you construct an entire HTCondor pool via your web browser.
 If you're new to HTCondor, you can proceed to the :ref:`quick_start_guide` immediately after following those instructions.
-[FIXME]  Link to admin quick-start guide.
+* We also have documention on creating a :doc:`../cloud-computing/condor-in-the-cloud` by hand.

+If you're new to HTCondor administration, consider reading our :ref:`quick-start guide <admin_quick_start>` before the rest of the :doc:`../admin-manual/index`.